A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 Meanwhile, other companies are also working on gene therapy for Duchenne.

-Sarepta Therapeutics, for example, has received FDA approval for treatments aimed at two subsets of Duchenne patients, and plans to use AAV to treat a broader group.
+Sarepta Therapeutics, for example, has received FDA approval for treatments aimed at two subsets of Duchenne patients and plans to use AAV to treat a broader group.

 Still, scientists and doctors treating these patients agree that AAV therapy has flaws.

-Several boys, including Conner, became ill temporarily after receiving the virus, with symptoms ranging from fever and nausea to kidney and liver problems.
+Several boys, including Conner, became ill temporarily after receiving the virus with symptoms ranging from fever and nausea to kidney and liver problems.
 Two ended up in the hospital.

 So Samulski has been working on a fix.